top of page

 • Indoor temperature-controlled storage

-• Walk in fridge units with shelves
+• Walk in fridge/freezer units with shelves

 • A seed bank in partnership with the Salt Spring Seed Sanctuary